-Whenever we travel I always take with us travel snacks in my suitcase so if we are leaving early, or if we arrive late somewhere, there’s always something to hand.
-The snacks aren’t always healthy but let’s be honest they are a good distraction on long car journeys, the plane, train or ferry, and good for an energy boost when you’re on the go.
+Whenever we travel I always take with us travel snacks in my hand luggage and suitcase so if we are leaving early, or if we arrive late somewhere, there’s always something to hand.
+The snacks to take on holiday aren’t always healthy but let’s be honest they are a good distraction on long car journeys, the plane, train or ferry, and good for an energy boost when you’re on the go.

-When travelling you need snacks that won’t melt, go off or take too much of a beating in the suitcase.
-Our favourite snacks are popcorn, raisins, cereal bars but these same old things are getting a little boring now.
-So we asked our Mini Travellers community for some more ideas and here’s what you came up with!
+When travelling you need travel snacks that won’t melt, go off or take too much of a beating in the suitcase.
+Our favourite travel snacks to take on holiday are popcorn, raisins, cereal bars but these same old things are getting a little boring now.
+So we asked our Mini Travellers community for some more ideas for travel snacks for kids and here’s what you came up with!

 Travel Snacks for Kids